kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.submitResultData(resultData, onSuccess, onError)`

 Posts result data back to the JATOS server.
-It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.
+It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.

 * _param {Object} resultData_ - String to be submitted
 * _param {optional Function} success_ - Function to be called in case of successful submit
 * _param {optional Function} error_ - Function to be called in case of error
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ### `jatos.setStudySessionData(sessionData, complete)`

 Posts study session data to the JATOS server.
 This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that end a component).
 So unless you want to store the session data in between a component run it's not necessary to call this function manually.
-It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.
+It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.

 * _param {Object} sessionData_ - Object to be submitted
 * _param {optional Function} complete_ - Function to be called after this function is finished
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ## Functions to access the batch session

 The batch session is stored in JATOS' database on the server side.
 That means that all changes in the batch session have to be synchronized between the client and the server.
 This is done via the batch channel.
 Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`) can be paired with callback functions that will signal  success or failure in the client-server sync.
-These callback functions can be either passed as parameters to `jatos.batchSession.[function_name]` or via [jQuery.deferred](https://api.jquery.com/deferred.promise/).
+These callback functions can be either passed as parameters to `jatos.batchSession.[function_name]` or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/).

 On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the batch session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.